octarinesec/MAPL/docs/MAPL.md

 # MAPL

+MAPL is a new language for access control rules, designed for a microservices environment.
+It is designed to be intuitive, rich and expressive, as well as simple and straightforward.
+MAPL makes it easier to declare and maintain access control rules.
+The language enables fine-grained control of traffic, with a resource based control model that takes into account the principals, action, resources on the principals, and conditions on traffic attributes, similar to AWS’s IAM policy model.

 ## Rule Syntax

 Policy Rules have the following syntax:

 `<sender, receiver, resource, operation> : <conditions> : <rule type>`

+where, basically, a rule gives a decision of wheteher the sender (client) may do the operaion on the resource of the receiver (server) when the conditions apply.

 ### Sender and Receiver
 Sender (client service) and Receiver (server service) names.